AnnikaCodes/ziglint/README.md

 ```

 ## `exclude`
 This rule excludes files from being linted (unless they are specified on the command line directly).

-Currently, it's only available in `ziglint.json`.
+Note that include/exclude directives are additive and there is no priority for specifying on the command line.
+(However, include directives take precedence over excludes.)

 It accepts Gitignore-style globs to specify paths.
 ### `ziglint.json`